Now

 Research

-The other half of my brain lives in AI safety research.
+The rest of my time goes to AI safety research.
 I'm an intern at AI Safety South Africa, and I'm working on a paper about something I noticed in multi-agent LLM systems.
-If you put one pushy agent in a group and give it a different goal, some of the other agents will drop their own work and start helping it instead.
-The surprising part is that it's not really about how pushy the agent is.
-It's about which model is on the receiving end.
-Some models just fold.
-I'm trying to understand why, and what you'd do about it if you were building a real system.
+If you put one pushy agent in a group with a different goal, some of the other agents will stop their own work and start helping it.
+The bigger driver of who folds is the receiving model itself, not how pushy the other agent is.
+Some of them fold pretty quickly, others don't.
+I'm trying to figure out why, and what you'd actually do about it if you were building a real system on top of these models.

 Learning